ruksi/izakaya/README.md

 Ryokan is a template project for running Rust services on [Render](https://render.com/).

-Trying to figure out if Render is a good replacement for degraded Heroku. 😢
+- Evaluating if Render is a good replacement for degrading Heroku 😢
+- Playing around with `axum` and `sqlx` 🦀

 ## Features / TODO